blucifer22/cell-society/doc/PLAN.md

 In general, we have opted to take a modular design approach, that is, the design is generally open and extensible, but the internal state and behavior is generally closed an encapsulated.
-We have also attempted to implement the model, view, controller (MVC) design pattern, as that allows us to keep functionality relatively separate, and as such keep our code DRY and SHY.
+We have also attempted to implement the model, view, uiController (MVC) design pattern, as that allows us to keep functionality relatively separate, and as such keep our code DRY and SHY.

 ## Overview